forax/java-guide/guide/chapter01-basic_types.md

 var text = "hello";
 ```

-Strings have a lot of methods
+Strings have a lot of methods, here is some of them
 length of a String
 ```java
 System.out.println("hello".length());